 Daniel Hale Williams Society

-The Daniel Hale Williams Society of the Feinberg School of Medicine was created in 2018 to address the need to focus on the recruitment of African-American males into the medical profession.
-A recent report from the American Association of Medical Colleges indicates that numbers of African American males in medicine have been stagnant for the past 40 years.
-According to the report, Altering the Course, Black Males in Medicine, in 1978, 1,410 black men applied to U.S. medical schools and in 2014, that number was 1,337.
-Findings of the report also show that in 1978, there were 542 black male matriculants to MD-granting institutions.
+The Daniel Hale Williams Society of the Feinberg School of Medicine was created in 2018 to address the need to focus on the recruitment of Black or African-American males into the medical profession.
+A recent report from the American Association of Medical Colleges indicates that numbers of Black or African American males in medicine have been stagnant for the past 40 years.
+According to the report, Altering the Course, Black Males in Medicine, in 1978, 1,410 Black men applied to U.S. medical schools and in 2014, that number was 1,337.
+Findings of the report also show that in 1978, there were 542 Black male matriculants to MD-granting institutions.
 In 2014, that number was 515.

 About Daniel Hale Williams, MD